PaddlePaddle/models/sequence_tagging_for_ner/README_en.md

     ```

-The  second column is the predicted tag.
+The  second column are the predicted tags.
 Congratulations! job done.

 ## Reference